Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 \Gamma = -4\pi R \, U_\infty \sin(\alpha + \beta)
 $$

-**Meaning:** This equation resolves the infinite ambiguity of circulation in potential theory.
+**What it does:** This equation resolves the infinite ambiguity of circulation in potential theory.
 Instead of an arbitrary vortex strength, geometry ($\beta$) and angle of attack ($\alpha$) uniquely dictate $\Gamma$ to enforce zero velocity at the sharp edge.
 One condition fixes everything.

 ---